tmcguirefl/JBenchmarks/README.md

 __KWVbmarks__ function is the test harness for the collected rouines\
 __usage:__ KWVbmarks ''

+__NOTE:__ KWVBmarks expects the KVJ bible file to be in the ~temp directory (j903/temp).
+This directory is in the j903 user directory in your home directory.
+The sum1 routine (within KWVBmarks) expects a file of floats to be placed in the same directory.
+There is a generation routine called makeRFloat that will generate a file in the appropriate directory and name the file randfloats.dsv.
+Just call makeRFloat with an empty string: makeRFloat''

 ## Advanced Benchmarks
 These were loosely taken from a scheme language set of benchmarks and use J language implemetation that is similar but not a direct transcription of the scheme routines.